FoC2015atBCU/gpsproject-web/README.md

 # identiQuake
-The web interface for identiQuake
+The web interface for identiQuake.
+It displays a map (Google Maps API) and watches the database for any additions sent to it by the Android app and displays markers of all of the locations where shakes/tremors have been felt.

 ### Technologies used: